ionicfirebaseapp/ionic-3-restaurantapp/README.md

 ## Features

-1. Browse categories and there MenuItems
+1. Browse categories and their  MenuItems
 2. Add to cart MenuItems
 3. Table booking available
 4. Live chat with Restaurant Admin